mnot/photoweb/README.md

 * It's easy to add new photos; just drop them in the folder and re-run.
 * You don't have to track metadata; it comes from the photos themselves, using standard embedded metadata (EXIF, IPTC, XMP).
+* **Automatic Optimization**: It can optimize your images for the web, stripping unnecessary metadata and using perceptual quality search to minimize file size.
+* **Smart Orientation**: Automatically handles photo orientation (fixing rotated images from phones/cameras).
 * It includes specialized support for titles and descriptions from Apple Photos.
 * It's easy to modify the templates to make your photos look great.
 * It supports modern web features like dark mode, keyboard navigation, and